Lawrence Joseph Sarsfield Daly

-Lawrence Joseph Sarsfield Daly (January 22, 1912 - April 17, 1978), also known as Lar "America First" Daly, was an American fringe politician who ran unsuccessfully for a variety of political offices, often campaigning wearing an Uncle Sam suit.
+Lawrence Joseph Sarsfield Daly (January 22, 1912 - April 17, 1978), usually known as Lar Daly, was an American fringe politician and novelty candidate from Chicago, Illinois who ran unsuccessfully for a variety of political offices between 1938 and 1978.
+He often campaigned wearing an Uncle Sam suit and typically campaigned in the Republican Party primary on a platform emphasizing American nationalism and moral issues.